Rajar17/catalog-enrichment-agent/README.md

-# Tenarai — HP Laptop Catalog Enrichment Agent
+HP Laptop Catalog Enrichment Agent

 An AI agentic POC that transforms raw HP laptop product entries into fully enriched catalog listings using Claude claude-sonnet-4-6.

-Built by **Tenarai** as an open-source contribution to the Gen AI community.
+as an open-source contribution to the Gen AI community.

 ## What it does